-Beginning on April 5th, 2013, the City of Clovis will be bringing its parking fines in line with those of other agencies in Fresno County, as recommended by the California Vehicle Code, to standardize parking penalties.
-This is the first time since 1994 that the City of Clovis has revised its Parking Violation Fine Schedule.
+Parking fines in the City of Clovis have been adjusted to be more in line with those of other agencies in Fresno County, as recommended by the California Vehicle Code.
+The code requires agencies to standardize parking penalties.

 The Clovis Police Department is asking for your cooperation, as citizens and as visitors, to follow the law as it pertains to parking.
 Officers will continue to be looking for safety violations, people illegally parked in handicapped spaces and in front of fire hydrants, and for abandoned/non-working vehicles contributing to blight in city neighborhoods.